Canonical Ledger · 17 conditional completions

 Completed

 Zeta zeros arise as coherence nodes on a harmonic lattice.
-The Δ.72 mapping constrains non trivial zeros to the critical line, which is expressed as a coherence symmetry instead of only an analytic statement.
+The Δ.72 mapping constrains non trivial zeros to the critical line, which is expressed as a coherence symmetry instead of a purely analytic one.

 5. Hodge Conjecture